Olivuccio di Ciccarello

 Works of Mercy (To bury the dead), Vatican Museums.

-Olivuccio Ceccarello di Ciccarello (died 1439) was an Italian painter.
+Olivuccio di Ciccarello (died 1439) was an Italian painter.
 Little is known of his life.
 He was a native of Camerino and was active from 1388 until his death.
 In 2002 works formerly attributed to an obscure painter named Carlo da Camerino were re-attributed to Olivuccio di Ciccarello as it had become clear Carlo da Camerino had never existed.

 He worked at Ancona, where he was the most important painter of the gothic painting school.

 Carlo da Camerino

 Carlo da Camerino was the name given by an Italian art historian to identify an Italian painter who was presumed to have been active in the Marche region around the turn of the 15th century.
 A painted Crucifix, signed and dated in 1396, made for the church of San Michele Arcangelo in Macerata Feltria was attributed to this artist as well as other works in the Marche region.